bracketclub/old.bracket.club/docs/README.md

 ### Styles

 The app uses Bootstrap and Bootswatch which are installed via npm.
-There is a build file at `styles/index.less` which creates a string of valid Less which is a list of all the less imports used by the site.
-It modifies the main bootstrap less file with the necessary imports from the bootswatch theme and also imports `styles/app/app.less`.
+The main `less` file is included via `src/main.js` and imports all the styles for Bootstrap and the Bootswatch theme.

-The styles are built with the Webpack loaders `style!css!postcss!less!val`.
+The styles are built with the Webpack loaders `style!css!postcss!less`.
 The style loader injects the CSS into the document while in development.
-Some of those are configured by [`hjs-webpack`](https://github.com/henrikjoreteg/hjs-webpack) but we need to do it again here so that the extract text stuff is all in one place and we have to use `val-loader` which takes the built Less string and passes it to the next loader.
+These loaders are configured by [`hjs-webpack`](https://github.com/henrikjoreteg/hjs-webpack).
 In production, we use the `extract-text-webpack-plugin` to take the all the css and split it into a single bundle which gets saved to the build directory.

+CSS modules are also setup in `webpack.config.js`, to look for any `.less` files located in the `src/` directory.
+Those are always imported directly to a component.